qortmdgh4141/GAS/README.md

 - [OGBench](https://github.com/seohongpark/ogbench) for the dataset structure and the antmaze, scene environments.
 - [HIQL](https://github.com/seohongpark/HIQL) and [HILP](https://github.com/seohongpark/HILP) for JAX-based implementations of RL algorithms.

-Special thanks to [Seohong Park](https://seohong.me/) for providing a JAX-based Hierarchical HILP implementation and for helpful discussions.
+Special thanks to [Seohong Park](https://seohong.me/) for providing a JAX-based HHILP implementation and for helpful discussions.

 ## Citation